Confined Space Training

 - free flowing solids or increasing liquids which could lead to drowning, asphyxiation, burns or other injuries.

-Regulation 6 of the Confined Space Safety, Health and Welfare at work Regulations 2001 states that every employer or self-employed person is responsible for the health and safety of persons working in, or entering, an area that can be defined as a confined space and lists the responsibilities which include:
+Every employer or self-employed person is responsible for managing the health and safety of persons working in, or entering, an area that can be defined as a confined space and lists the responsibilities which include:

 - provision of information, instruction and training to anyone entering confined spaces;

 - provision of a means of raising the alarm in the event of an emergency;

 - availability of safety equipment near to the confined space;

 - provision of training to anyone involved in rescue procedures etc.

 For more information on the definition of confined spaces see the Health and Safety Authority pages which deal with Confined Spaces and the HSE guide to working safely in confined spaces (PDF).